maximeraafat/maximeraafat.github.io/_pages/firefly_pizza.md

 <code>
-Crisp, cheesy and spicy, with a touch of fresh basil.
+Crisp, cheesy and spicy, with a pinch of fresh basil.
 </code>

-Homemade pizza, with Adobe Firefly and a touch of carefully crafted prompts.
-Dinner is ready.
+Homemade pizza, baked using Adobe Firefly and a touch of carefully crafted prompts.
+Dinner is ready {:style="text-align: justify"}
-{:style="text-align: justify"}

 {% assign images = 'FireflyPizza.jpg, FireflyPizzaBorder.jpg' |split: ', ' %}